35 in x 49 in

 My work reflects my concerns about our world – one fraught with inequities, beset by senseless violence in the name of a “greater good”, people in pain, the environment, and our increasing psychological isolation from one another.
 My most recent work warns of the degradation of the environment of our home, Gaiea, through careless acts and acts motivated by greed.
 These concerns may not always be evident but they are always there as subtext.

-I draw on personal travels and experiences, my Jewish heritage, my own and old family photos, and the mystical side of world religions to develop a personal iconography which will resonate with the viewer.
-I want to express what we are losing – our sense of who we are and how we fit into our world – and a hope for the future.
+I draw on personal travels and experiences, my Jewish heritage, my own old family photos, and the mystical side of world religions to develop a personal iconography that will resonate with the viewer.
+I want to express what we are losing – our sense of who we are and how we fit into our world – and hope for the future.